plone/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 You either need to add your resource to an existing bundle or create your own bundle.

 In this post, we'll describe the process of creating your own bundle.
-Again, we use registry.xml for configuration:
+Again, we use {file}`registry.xml` for configuration:

 ```xml
 <records prefix="plone.bundles/foobar"